jules2689/trudeau/docs/2020-04-17/post_news.md

 We've heard the call for helpfrom the canadian businesscommunity. and today we're answering it byinjecting $250 million into theindustrial research assistanceprogramme.
 This is an investment to protectcanada's highly skilledinnovators.
 This support will be targeted tocompanies identified asstrategic to the canadianeconomy, impacted by COVID-19.
-Whether they are pre-revenue ornot.(voice of translator):Minister Bains.
+Whether they are pre-revenue ornot.
+(voice of translator): Minister Bains.
-This assistance will helpstrategic companies.[end of translation]I encourage any technology orinnovation-based business thatis unable to access the currentsupport measures to go on to thenational research council'swebsite today. and they'll be able to sign upto be notified when theapplication opens up early nextweek.
+This assistance will helpstrategic companies.
+[end of translation]I encourage any technology orinnovation-based business thatis unable to access the currentsupport measures to go on to thenational research council'swebsite today. and they'll be able to sign upto be notified when theapplication opens up early nextweek.
 With today's announcement weexpect to support over 1, 000canadian innovative firms andmaintain 10, 000 canadian jobsover the next three months.
 Funding will begin to bedelivered within a matter ofdays.